IT4063C-Fall24/hello-github-agrawasu/intro.md

-# My Name
+# Samir Agrawal
-Hello class, my name is [type your name], and I am a student at the University of [type the university name].
+Hello class, my name is Samir Agrawal, and I am a student at the University of Cincinnati.